-- 1. The pixels are square : s = 0.
-The number of remaining degrees of freedom d for the camera matrix is equal to 10. - 2.
-The pixels are square and the pixels are square : s = 0 and $\alpha_u = \alpha_v$.
-This corresponds to the situation for a true pinhole camera where image coordinates are measured in a Euclidean coordinate frame.
-In this case, d = 9. - 3.
-In addition to the above assumptions, the principal point (u_0, v_0) is assumed to be known.
-There remain d = 7 degrees of freedom. - 4.
-The complete internal calibration matrix K in (8) is assumed to be known.
+- (i) Zero skew: s = 0.
+The number of remaining degrees of freedom d for the camera matrix is equal to 10. - (ii) The pixels are square : s=0 and $\alpha_u=\alpha_v$.
+This corresponds to the Phil.
+Trans.
+R. Soc.
+Lond.
+A (1996)

+situation for a true pinhole camera where image coordinates are measured in a Euclidean coordinate frame.
+In this case, d = 9.

+- (iii) In addition to the above assumptions, the principal point (u_0, v_0) is assumed to be known.
+There remain d = 7 degrees of freedom. - (iv) The complete internal calibration matrix K in (2.9) is assumed to be known.
 However, the pose of the camera is unknown.
 Thus d = 6.

 To evaluate the performance of the algorithm, the result was compared with the optimal estimate with different degrees of noise.
-Thus, gaussian noise with a given variance was added to the image coordinates of each point, and the camera matrix was estimated.
+Thus, Gaussian noise with a given variance was added to the image coordinates of each point, and the camera matrix was estimated.
 The residual error was then computed, that is the difference between the measured and projected pixel.
-It is known (see [?]) that the expected lower bound on the root mean squared residual error is equal to $\sigma(1 - d/N)^{1/2}$ where σ is the standard deviation of the input noise, N is the number of measurements (in this case $2 \times$ number of points), and d is the number of degrees of freedom of the object being estimated.
-This represents the performance of an optimal estimation technique, and we can not do better.
-Since the residual error appeared to grow proportionally to injected noise (at least for noise levels less than about 10 pixels), a value of v = 1 pixel was used in the experiments.
-For each level of noise σ , the camera matrix was estimated 100 times with different noise.
-The residual error was averaged over all 100 runs and compared to the optimal value.
+Since the residual error appeared to grow proportionally to injected noise (at least for noise levels less than about 10 pixels), a value of $\sigma=1$ pixel was used in the experiments.
+For each level of noise σ , the camera matrix was estimated 100 times with random noise.
+The residual error was RMS-averaged over all 100 runs and compared to the optimal value given by 2.8

-Results of the experiments are shown in Fig 1.
+Results of the experiments are shown in figure 1.
 The results show that minimizing algebraic error gives an almost optimal estimate of the camera matrix.
 In fact, the residual error is scarcely distinguishable from the optimal value.
 This is true in each of the four calibration problem types tried.

-3 Computation of the Fundamental Matrix
+3. Computation of the Fundamental Matrix